earljonesjunior/oakst/content/projects/xmas-2019/index.md

 drove 5 RGB LEDs plus one solid LED (16 total channels) while this year's ornament drove 16 solid LEDs.
 New to this year was a little push button that could be pressed to switch between 5 different lighting patterns.

 Last year's tree ornament was powered by a AAA battery.
-I wasn't very satisifed with the heft and thickness of the final assembly so I instead went with a 3V CR2450 coin battery.
+I wasn't very satisfied with the heft and thickness of the final assembly so I instead went with a 3V CR2450 coin battery.
 This lowered the total current capacity by about 400mAh so I had to make some software changes to optimize battery life.